Video Game History Foundation: Activities

 The Foundation launched its Video Game Source Project in October 2020, an effort to collect the original source code and other assets for classic video games which it will house in its archives and make available for researchers.
 The first two games added to this include The Secret of Monkey Island and Monkey Island 2: LeChuck's Revenge.
 They also included Power Up Baseball, an arcade game that had been in development by Midway in the 1990s in the style of NBA Jam but cancelled due to poor testing results.
+The Foundation also obtained the source code and IP rights to Xcavator, an unreleased NES game programmed by Chris Oberth, with plans to release a finished version of the game in 2026 to raise funds for their operation.